swallowcamel/nancywiki/Testing-your-application.md

         Assert.Equal(result.StatusCode, HttpStatusCode.Ok);
     }

-The test will send a `GET` request to your application, running in the configuration provided by the `DefaultNancyBoostrapper` and return the actual result, wrapped in an instance of the `BrowserResult` type.
+The test will send a `GET` request to your application, running in the configuration provided by the `DefaultNancyBootstrapper` and return the actual result, wrapped in an instance of the `BrowserResult` type.

 You can send all supported request types with the Browser class, and the configuration lets you specify things as request protocol, headers, form values, uploaded files and much more.
 The configuration can easily be extended with the use of extension methods.